- Make/Cancel an Appointment

 1. The place holder introduction.
 When you don’t have much to say on a given topic, it is easy to create this kind of introduction.
 Essentially, this kind of weaker introduction contains several sentences that are vague and don’t really say much.
 They exist just to take up the “introduction space” in your paper.
 If you had something more effective to say, you would probably say it, but in the meantime this paragraph is just a place holder.

 2. The restated question introduction.
 Restating the question can sometimes be an effective strategy, but it can be easy to stop at JUST restating the question instead of offering a more specific, interesting introduction to your paper.
 The professor or teaching assistant wrote your questions and will be reading ten to seventy essays in response to them—he or she does not need to read a whole paragraph that simply restates the question.
-Try to do something more interesting.

 3. The Webster’s Dictionary introduction.
 This introduction begins by giving the dictionary definition of one or more of the words in the assigned question.
 This introduction strategy is on the right track—if you write one of these, you may be trying to establish the important terms of the discussion, and this move builds a bridge to the reader by offering a common, agreed-upon definition for a key idea.
 You may also be looking for an authority that will lend credibility to your paper.
-However, anyone can look a word up in the dictionary and copy down what Webster says—it may be far more interesting for you (and your reader) if you develop your own definition of the term in the specific context of your class and assignment, or if you use a defintion from one of the sources you’ve been reading for class.
+However, anyone can look a word up in the dictionary and copy down what Webster says—it may be far more interesting for you (and your reader) if you develop your own definition of the term in the specific context of your class and assignment, or if you use a definition from one of the sources you’ve been reading for class.
 Also recognize that the dictionary is also not a particularly authoritative work—it doesn’t take into account the context of your course and doesn’t offer particularly detailed information.
 If you feel that you must seek out an authority, try to find one that is very relevant and specific.
 Perhaps a quotation from a source reading might prove better?
 Dictionary introductions are also ineffective simply because they are so overused.
 Many graders will see twenty or more papers that begin in this way, greatly decreasing the dramatic impact that any one of those papers will have.

 4. The “dawn of man” introduction.
 This kind of introduction generally makes broad, sweeping statements about the relevance of this topic since the beginning of time.
 It is usually very general (similar to the place holder introduction) and fails to connect to the thesis.
 You may write this kind of introduction when you don’t have much to say—which is precisely why it is ineffective.